eashmore/csgo-time/docs/payout.md

 #Payout Algorithm
 Implemented in Ember Matches Controller

-* `items` is a hash of item objects in the betting pool
+* `items` is a hash of item objects in the betting pool.
+Keys are ordered by their item value's price
-* `itemsKeys` is an array of all the bet item keys sorted by their item value's price
 * `winBets` is an array of all the bets placed on the winning team sorted by price value of winnings

 <pre><code>
 var expensiveItems = {};

-function distributeItems(items, itemKeys) {
+function distributeItems(items) {
+  var itemKeys = Object.keys(items);
   var betQueue = winBets;

   while(itemKeys.length) {